-Black and white photography is a critical building block for any photographer or artist who would like to develop an understanding of and use color and digital photography.
-This hands-on photography course combines technical information with conceptual skills.
-Topics include using a 35mm camera, black and white film choices, camera formats, lenses, ASA, aperture, light meters, depth of field, and shutter speeds.
-Also covers how to compose an image and shoot in natural and ambient light sources to create great everyday photographs.
+This studio course in photography combines technical information with conceptual skills.
+Topics include using a 35mm camera, lenses, black and white film choices, ASA, aperture, shutter speed, depth of field, and using optional equipment such as light meters, tripods, and cable releases.
+This course also covers the formal elements of photography such as basic lighting, composition, and shooting in natural light to create and produce great photographs.
 Students develop a vocabulary for "reading" and evaluating images.
-Course includes assignments, demonstrations, an in class shoot, individual and group critiques, lab/darkroom sessions, midterm, and final presentations of photographs.
+The course also includes assignments, demonstrations, an in-class photography shoot, 6 lab/darkroom sessions, individual and group critiques during the midterm, final presentation of the students' photographs, art/photo history self-study, lecture, and handouts.

-First class materials: Students must have a 35mm camera that can be used manually or a camera that is both manual and automatic.
+First class materials: Students must have a 35mm camera that uses film and can be used manually, or a camera that is both manual and automatic.
+Equipment from the Otis Photography Lab is available for check-out during class time only.